apache/pulsar/site2/docs/deploy-bare-metal.md

 > If you want to enable tiered storage feature, you can follow the instructions as below; otherwise you can
 > skip this section for now.

-To get started using tiered storage offloaders, you need to download the offloaders tarball release on every broker node in one of the following ways:
+To use tiered storage offloaders, you need to download the offloaders tarball release on every broker node in one of the following ways:

 * by clicking the link below and downloading the release from an Apache mirror: